List of equipment of the Australian Army: Aircraft

 The Army is replacing its fleet of ARH Tiger attack and MRH-90 Taipan utility helicopters earlier than planned.

 The ARH Tiger was scheduled to receive a A$1–2 billion mid-life upgrade in the late 2010s and was planned to be operated into the 2030s.
 The 2016 Defence White Paper stated the Tiger would be replaced in the mid-2020s and cancelled the mid-life upgrade instead the Tiger is to receive a A$500–750 million upgrade.
 In January 2021, under LAND 4503 Phase 1 the government announced that the Army will purchase 29 Boeing AH-64E Apache Guardian to replace the 22 Tigers from 2025.
 In June 2021, the US approved a Foreign Military Sale of AH-64E Apache attack helicopters to Australia.
 In September 2025, the first two AH-64E Apaches were delivered to the Army.
+In 2026, Defence announced in the 2026 National Defence Strategy that the Tiger ARH would be withdrawn from service by the end of 2026.

 In January 2014, the Army commenced retiring the fleet of 34 S-70A-9 Black Hawks from service and had planned for this to be completed by June 2018 to be replaced by 41 MRH-90 Taipans.
 The Chief of Army delayed the retirement of 22 Black Hawks until 2021 for the 6th Aviation Regiment due to issues operating the MRH-90 in a special operations role.
 On 10 December 2021, the Black Hawk was retired from service.
 On the same day, amid issues with the MRH-90 Taipans the Australian government announced that they would be replaced by UH-60M Black Hawks.
 The MRH-90 was planned to be retired in 2037.
 In August 2022, the US approved a Foreign Military Sale of 40 UH-60Ms to Australia.
 In January 2023, the Army announced under LAND4507 Phase 1 the acquisition of 40 UH-60Ms with deliveries commencing in 2023.
 In September 2023, the MRH-90 was retired from service earlier than originally planned following a fatal crash in July 2023 during Exercise Talisman Sabre in which four Australian Army aircrew lost their lives; this followed a previous, emergency ditching in March 2023, in waters off Jervis Bay due to an engine failure (likely caused by a software issue).
 The MRH-90 had been planned to be retired in December 2024.
 The first UH-60Ms were delivered in July 2023.